rl-institut/WAM_APP_FRED/README.md

 or additionally as graph.
 The app provide options for the user to interact with the visualized data.
 The web-application also provides functionality to get the data in a non proprietary format (like .csv).
-The source data is divided into 3 main categories : three main topics.
-These three topics are: Weather-Data, powerplant asset register and feedin-time-series.
+The source data is divided into 3 main categories :
+: Weather-Data, powerplant asset register and feedin-time-series.
 Each of these topics basically have there own source data.
 The data is provided within the open-energy-platform.
 Further explanation is given in the section source data.